haroldtreen/haroldtreen.github.io/_posts/2017-03-16-two-months-of-tech-interviews.md

 Thanks ❤️.

-It's been a crazy 2 months, and I'm so excited that it's over.
+It's been a hectic 2 months, and I'm so excited that it's over.

 Let the Squarespace adventure begin! 🙌

+*Thanks to @kracekumar, @zormit and @Khaleed for providing feedback on this post! 🥇*